Dilara Zaman

 Dilara Zaman (born 19 June 1943) is a Bangladeshi film and television actress.
-She was awarded Ekushey Padak in 1993 and Bangladesh National Film Award for Best Supporting Actress in 2008.
+She was awarded the Ekushey Padak in 1993 and the Bangladesh National Film Award for Best Supporting Actress in 2008.

 Early life and education

 Dilara Zaman was born on 19 June 1943 in Bardhaman District in British India to Rafiquddin Ahmed and Sitara Begum.
 Her family then moved to Asansol.
-After the partition of India in 1947 they finally moved to Jessore.
-She studied in Bangla Bazar Government Girls High School in Dhaka.
+After the partition of India in 1947, they finally moved to Jessore.
+She studied at Bangla Bazar Government Girls High School in Dhaka.
 She acted in her first stage play in this school.
-She went on to study in Eden College.
-She was under the mentorship of her Guru Natyaguru Professor Nurul Momen.
+She went on to study at Eden College.
+She was under the mentorship of her guru, Natyaguru Professor Nurul Momen.
 She was a master's student of Bangla at the University of Dhaka.

 Personal life

 Zaman eloped with and married Fakhruzzaman Chowdhury in 1966.
 They have two daughters, Tanira and Zubayra.
-Her niece was an actress Tazin Ahmed.
+Her niece was the actress Tazin Ahmed.

 Career

 Zaman started acting in theatre in 1962.
 Her first play was Mayabi Prohor, scripted by Alauddin Al-Azad.
-In 1966, she acted in her first television drama Tridhara, directed by Tahmina Banu.
-She was also a school teacher of BAF Shaheen College Dhaka and Viqarunnisa Noon School and College.
+In 1966, she acted in her first television drama, Tridhara, directed by Tahmina Banu.
+She was also a schoolteacher at BAF Shaheen College Dhaka and Viqarunnisa Noon School and College.
 She acted in numerous Bengali films and dramas over the course of 40 years.
 They include The Wheel and Chandragrohon.
 She became a school instructor in 1967 and stayed in the job until 1993.